FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: Methodology

-\textbf{Generation Loss.} We use LLMs to generate translation results.
-Given the task-specific prompt $\mathbf{P}$ that utilizes in-context learning \cite{brown2020language}, along with the fused features $\mathbf{Z}$ serving as conditional inputs, the LLM predicts the target text $\mathbf{Y}$ through teacher-forcing, which is accomplished by employing cross-entropy loss with label smoothing \cite{szegedy2016rethinking}:
+\paragraph{Generation Loss.} We utilize an LLM for translation generation.
+Given a task-specific prompt $\mathbf{P}$ that employs in-context learning \cite{brown2020language} (detailed in Appendix \ref{sec:prompt_design}), alongside the fused features $\mathbf{Z}$ as conditional inputs, the LLM predicts the target sequence $\mathbf{Y}$ via teacher forcing.
+This is optimized using cross-entropy loss with label smoothing \cite{szegedy2016rethinking}:

-where $P(\cdot)$ is the LLM's token probability distribution, and $y_{<u}^i$ denotes the token sequence before position $u$ for sample $i$.
-The detailed design of the prompt is provided in Appendix ~\ref{sec:prompt_design}.
+where $P(\cdot)$ represents the LLM's token probability distribution, and $y_{<u}^i$ denotes the preceding token sequence for sample $i$.